oracle-livelabs/database/db-operator-with-cicd/2-install-operator/operator.md

     ![View Secrets for ADB Wallet](./images/view-adb-wallet-secrets.png)

-## Task 6: Initializing the Autonomous Database
+## Task 6: Initialize the Autonomous Database

 To begin initializing the database, simply run the following command below.
 This script will connect to the database to execute SQL scripts and initialize the Autonomous Database with lab-related database tables and create users.